 Gregg Trail is graded and switchbacked to accommodate wheelchairs.
 It ends at an open ledge well short of Crotched Mountain’s summits.

-Uncanoonucs in Goffstown and and Joe English Hill in New Boston.
+Seen from the Gregg Trail: Uncanoonucs in Goffstown (left) and and Joe English Hill in New Boston (right).

 A waterfall, good company, and a Bette Davis plaque: welcome to Coppermine Brook and Bridal Veil Falls in Franconia, New Hampshire.

 The plaque’s been documented elsewhere, but in brief: in the 1930s, actress Bette Davis was married to Arthur Farnsworth from nearby Sugar Hill, who died in a tragic accident.
-Someone, reputedly Davis, later mounted a memorial plaque on a boulder in Coppermine Brook, with an affectionate inscription to “the keeper of stray ladies.”
+Someone, supposedly Davis herself, later mounted a memorial plaque on a boulder in Coppermine Brook, with an affectionate inscription to “the keeper of stray ladies.”

 The Coppermine Brook trailhead is just off NH Route 116.
-Our trip was a few days after heavy rains and flash flooding had left significant road and property damage in the area, and between I-93 and 116, we passed two work crews repairing washed-out edges of roads.
+I went there with a friend a few days after heavy rains and flash flooding had left significant road and property damage in the area.
+Between I-93 and 116, we passed two work crews repairing washed-out edges of roads.
 The trail itself, alongside the brook, was a bit gullied but otherwise intact.

 The trail rises about 1100 feet in two and a half miles to its terminus at Bridal Veil Falls.
 If you want a shorter hike, the plaque is only a mile or so from the trailhead – but you have to want to find it.
 No directional signs will help you.
 It’s on a boulder in the brook, accessible via a clearing that you’ll see between the trail and the brook.
 The plaque faces downstream.